UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How can I pay for the services?

-Billing for the service is:

-- Via Purchase Order

-- At point of order for up-front fees

-- Annually in advance for pre-payment fees

-- Monthly in arrears for monthly fees

-Payment can be made by direct bank transfer (BACS/CHAPS).
+Payment for UKCloud services can be made by direct bank transfer (BACS/CHAPS).
+You can find bank details for payment on your invoice.

+If you signed up with a credit or debit card, your payment card will be automatically charged no sooner than seven (7) days after the invoice date.

 ### How are snapshots charged?